PersonTheCat/FastNoise/README.md

 original, this library is highly extensible.
 It provides concrete implementations for each of the original FastNoise generators and even includes a few of the newer features from FastNoiseLite.

+**Note that this API is currently unstable and will change in a future release**.

 # Motivations and Goals

 It is my hope that this library will facilitate generation of custom, highly-optimized noise generators.